annadoannn/cse15l-lab-reports/lab report 2.md

 ![image](lab2-pt1-ss2.png)
 **- Which methods in your code are called?**

 In this case, the method called would be `handleRequest`.
-The new query, `"is fun!"` with the `/add-message` path, would run `handleRequest` again since it's a valid input to the `url.getPath().contains()` condition I set in the code.
+The new query, `"is%20fun!"` with the `/add-message` path, would run `handleRequest` again since it's a valid input to the `url.getPath().contains()` condition I set in the code.
+Note: The `%20` indicates a space in the input.

 **- What are the relevant arguments to those methods, and the values of any relevant fields of the class?**